swiftlang/swift-evolution/proposals/0289-function-builders.md

     Note that all of the assignments to `vMerged` will be type-checked together, which should allow any free generic arguments in the result types of the injections to be unified.

-* After the statement, if the statement is not using an injection tree or if there are any non-result-producing cases, then for each of the variables `v` declared above, a new unique variable `v2` is initialized by calling the function-building method `buildOptional(_:)` with `v` as the argument, and `v2` is then a partial result of the surrounding block.
+* After the statement, if there is an `if` that does not have a corresponding `else`, a new unique variable `v2` is initialized by calling the function-building method `buildOptional(_:)` with `v` as the argument, and `v2` is then a partial result of the surrounding block.
 Otherwise, there is a unique variable `vMerged`, and `vMerged` is a partial result of the surrounding block.

 #### Imperative control-flow statements